 This approach is underpinned by three core understandings of the ‘what’ of learning, the ‘how’ of learning, and the ‘why’ of learning.

 Three corresponding and interwoven strands in a pedagogical framework allow for flexible approaches that can be customised and adjusted for individual needs through multiple means of:

 When applied to gifted learners, differentiation requires school leaders and teachers to acknowledge that these learners have varied learning, social and emotional needs by providing qualitatively different learning opportunities – doing different kinds of things, not simply more of the same things.

 Maker (1982) notes that this means creating a responsive classroom environment in which adaptations are made to the pace, depth and breadth of learning in relation to:

 When each of these elements is differentiated, the learning environment is also transformed.
-The original Maker Model (1982) has informed many other recommended approaches in GaTE.
+The original Maker Model (1982) has informed many other recommended approaches in gifted education.